madhumithasekar/javascript-MDN/README.md

 document.querySelector('#curent-' + activePlayer).innerHTML = '<em>' + dice + '</em>';  // can inset HTMl value
 ex : activeplayer = 0 this can be  0 and 1 //  html id = #current- 1, id = #current - 2

+## add eventlistners
+addeventlistners finction has event and eventhandler multiple event and eventhandler can be use for single element.

+document.querySelector('.btn-roll').addEventListener('click', btn)

+function btn()
+{
+//
+}

+without callimg btn function directly btn(); btn fiunction name is mention addlisterner will call the function btn instead of btn is called callback function